open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ### Metric: `messaging.receive.duration`

-This metric is [required][MetricRequired] when messaging system supports poll-based receive operations.
+This metric is [required][MetricRequired] for poll-based receive operations.

 This metric SHOULD be specified with [`ExplicitBucketBoundaries`](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/metrics/api.md#instrument-advice)